gusrsilva/Picture-Perfect-iOS/README.md

 ![Share Photo](/images/mockup/share.png)![Save Photo](/images/mockup/saved.png)![Edit Photo](/images/mockup/editor.png)

+Once you are done viewing the image and want to return to the camera, simply press the back button in the top left corner.

 ### Settings

-As previously mentioned, you can press the button with the three dots to open the settings page.
+As previously mentioned, on the main screen you can press the button with the three dots to open the settings page.

 ![Settings Page](/images/mockup/settings.png)